The Crime Is Mine

-The Crime Is Mine (Mon crime) is a 2023 French crime comedy film directed by François Ozon starring Nadia Tereszkiewicz, Rebecca Marder, Isabelle Huppert, Fabrice Luchini, Dany Boon, and André Dussollier.
-Set in the 1930s, the film follows an actress who gains notoriety after getting acquitted of murder for self-defense.
+The Crime Is Mine (Mon crime) is a 2023 French crime comedy film written and directed by François Ozon starring Nadia Tereszkiewicz, Rebecca Marder, Isabelle Huppert, Fabrice Luchini, Dany Boon, and André Dussollier.
+Set in the 1930s, the film follows an actress who gains notoriety after being acquitted of murder for self-defence.
 It is a loose adaptation of the 1934 play Mon crime by Georges Berr and Louis Verneuil, which has been adapted into two American films, True Confession (1937) and Cross My Heart (1946).